 On the contrary, co-adaptive (a term we use interchangeably to mutual learning) interfaces, where the capacities of both learning agents –the brain and the machine– are accommodated and coordinated, has been very early proposed as a remedy [18] and more recently increasingly adopted and modeled as a training strategy [19–21].
 Under this view, successful BCI requires that the user and the embedded decoder engage in a mutual learning process, where users must learn to generate distinct brain patterns for different mental tasks, while machine learning techniques ought to discover, interpret and allow a model’s adaptation to the potentially changing individual brain patterns associated to these tasks [22].

 Co-adaptation has been studied in depth in the context of invasive and semi-invasive brain-machine interfaces with human and non-human primates [19,23,24].
 Although it has been also researched in non-invasive SMR-based BCI [21], this body of literature is still characterized by a strong focus on the machine learning side and, in particular, the challenges related to online decoder parameter estimation [25–29].
-Evidences that co-adaptive MI BCIs might also be able to promote and increase the ability of the users to voluntary modulate their brain signals (subject learning) are in fact scarce, most often indirect and rather inconclusive.
+Evidence that co-adaptive MI BCIs might also be able to promote and increase the ability of the users to voluntary modulate their brain signals (subject learning) is in fact scarce, most often indirect and rather inconclusive.
 Indeed, mutual learning has been claimed mostly on the grounds of adequate and improved BCI classification accuracy [25,27,30–35] or application performances [36,37].
 However, those are indirect measures of improved brain signal modulation.
-Direct evidences of learned SMR modulation at the BCI feature level are in fact rare or incomplete, derived in able-bodied populations and not longitudinal [10,23,26,28,38–41].
+Direct evidence of learned SMR modulation at the BCI feature level is in fact rare or incomplete, derived in able-bodied populations and not longitudinal [10,23,26,28,38–41].
 Notwithstanding a few exceptions of longitudinal and translational studies where thorough neuroimaging evidence is also provided [9,42], the extent and impact of subject learning effects in non-invasive MI BCI training remain rather disputable.

 The third level that we believe promotes acquisition of BCI skills is at the application side, an aspect that is not usually studied in BCI.
 As for any human-computer interface, we conjecture that the design of the interaction can have a strong impact on how suitable the system is for its user and on how the latter learns to modulate purposefully his brain rhythms.
 To our best knowledge, this is the first time that the influence of the application design on subject learning is quantified in BCI.